-This time it’s him who tries to ease my pain.
+This time it’s Vincent who tries to ease my pain.
 “We all have dreams, Lena.
 Sometimes they come true, and sometimes they can’t be.
 Know that you had the courage to reach for yours…and the courage to accept that your dreams must take you on another path.”

-The silence that falls around us is not full of the anger and hurt I had feared, the punishment I deserve.
+The silence that falls around us is not full of the anger and hurt I had feared, or the punishment I deserve.
 I should have known they would only offer kindness and understanding.
 It’s another miracle I never expected would happen to me.